lamnhan066/isolate_manager/README.md

       return 0;
     },
     onInitial: (controller, initialParams) {
-       // This event will be executed before all the other events.
+       /* This event will be executed before all the other events. */ },
-       //
-       // This event can be a `Future`.
-    },
     onDispose: (controller) {
-       // This event will be executed after all the other events.
+       /* This event will be executed after all the other events. */ },
-       //
-       // This event should NOT be a `Future` event */ },
     autoHandleException: false,
     autoHandleResult: false,